BEICBIM/BEICPBLChallenge/Phase3/Stakeholders_Roles/Owner.md

 1. Summarized requirement 5W's.
 2. Main perfromance objectives and spatial and temporal limits for the set of alternatives to meet the requirement.
 3. Timeframe alloted for planning and project development effort.
-4. Budget alloted (by hours and rate) broken out for architect, construction management, and engineering consulting suuport.
+4. Budget alloted (by hours and rate) broken out for architect, construction management, and engineering consulting support.
 5. Deliverables such as:
   * Open source analysis of alternatives to meet the requirement with reccomended alternative.
   * Open source signature-ready project execution agreement for Integrated Project Delivery (IPD).